togrupe/dlive-midi-tools/README.md

 Older versions see [archive](doc/download-archive.md)

-(*) Hints for Apple-Silicon: In combination with Rosetta 2 also compatible for Apple-Silicon (M1/M2).
+(*) Hints for Apple-Silicon: In combination with Rosetta 2 also compatible for Intel.
 Newer versions of macOS should have it installed by default.
     Keep in mind that the first start can take a while.<br><br>
     If you see the following message: <br><br> ![Message](doc/message.png) <br><br>
     Please go to System Preferences -> Privacy and Security -> Security -> Open Anyway <br><br>![Preferences](doc/preferences_privacy.png)